-Monograde oils should not be used in MBE 4000 engines, regardless of API service classification.
-Monograde oils gel at lower ambient temperatures, reducing lubricant flow, and they do not provide adequate lubricity at higher engine operating temperatures.
-These factors can result in severe engine damage.
+Monograde oils should not be used in Series 60 engines, regardless of API service classification.
+Monograde oils gel at lower ambient temperatures, reducing lubricant flow, and do not provide adequate lubricity at higher engine operating temperatures resulting in severe engine damage.

 The oils must be API CJ-4 that have demonstrated field performance in Detroit Diesel engines.
-These oils must possess a High Temperature/High Shear (HT/HS) viscosity of 3.7 minimum.
-For further information, refer to publication Engine Requirements - Lubricating Oil, Fuel and Filters, (7SE270), available from authorized Detroit Diesel distributors.
+These oils must possess a High Temperature / High Shear (HT/HS) of 3.7 minimum.
+For further information, refer to publication Engine Requirements - Lubricating Oil, Fuel and Filters, 7SE270, available from authorized Detroit Diesel distributors.